Last Updated on January 31, 2021 by Paul Guzman

 Where to place your Grapevines?

 Plant your vines in full sun, however, if you live in hotter type climates they can be planted in the early morning sun and afternoon shade.
 But they will need at least 6 hrs of full sun during the growing season.
 Again, good well-composted soil will work well.
 Grapevines do not like alkaline soil so it would best to test your soil to ensure it is not alkaline.

 My recommendation is to call your local extension agency and ask if they can test your soil.
 Soil testers found in local nurseries do work, however, most folks only test one small section of land.
 You should test anywhere from 5 ft. to 10 ft of spread.
 Or test the soil at the exact same spot where you will plant your grapevines.
 Did you know grapevines like tomatoes will do be better in slightly acidic soil?

 Your grapevine test should register about 5.5 through 7 anything higher and it’s too alkaline.
 The best way to remedy high alkaline soil is to use good organic composted soil.
 Do NOT over-think it…good soil will almost always register a 7 or slightly lower which is neutral.

 If your foliage is yellow or chlorotic you will need iron, if it does not produce blooms it needs phosphorous, not enough stems or growth it needs potash.
 Nitrogen can also green up your plants but too strong and the root system might get burned straight nitrogen should only be used after your plant is established.

 Setup a good Vine Support

 For a row of vines you will need support it’s best to build a trellis or purchase one at your local nursery.
 You can also build a good wire fence support.

 Best Eating Grapes

 The Flame Seedless Grapes are one of the best eating grapes to purchase.
 They produce a medium-sized cluster of grapes.
-It does well in the Southwest and will ripen early in the season mid-summer.
+It does well in the Southwest and will ripen early in the season somewhere about mid-summer.